ego bidding (noun): the conviction that the top spot in the search engine results page is the best place to be.

 Don’t get me wrong, there are times when the top spot is absolutely the best position to be in.
 But we need to let the data tell us that – is the ROAS enough to offset the increased spend?
 Does it drive leads that meet a CPA goal?
 Does it produce phone calls (and yes, you should use call tracking)?

-I have clients that are absolutely convinced that the number 1 spot is the best place to be, and no amount of data can convince them otherwise.
-We call that “Ego Bidding” and it can be absolutely detrimental to PPC advertising.
+The problem is when someone is convinced that the number-one spot is the best place to be, and no amount of data can convince them otherwise.
+And that can be damaging to PPC performance.

-I have one client who wants to be in number one on some very generic terms, no matter what the cost.
-What usually happens is this: I get a call to boost the bids to get in the number 1 position on their special terms.
-I raise them, they land in number 1, they spend almost two or three times what they spent for position three or four, get the same or even less conversions, and then I get a call that we spent too much money and I have to reduce the bids.
+- Client A always wants to be in the number-one position on some very generic terms, no matter what the cost.
+What usually happens is this: I get a call to boost the bids to get in the number-one position on their special terms.
+I raise the bids, the ads land in the number-one spot.
+The client spends almost two or three times what it cost for position two or three, but with get the same or even fewer conversions.
+Then I get a call saying that we spent too much money and I have to reduce the bids.
 Two months later, I get the call to boost the bids again, and the scenario repeats.
-Every time I get the call, I remind them that we’ve been down this road before, and every time they tell me to do it anyway.
+Each time, I remind them that we’ve been down this road before, and each time they tell me to do it anyway.

-I have another client who only has ego bidding issues on only one search term.
+- Client B only has ego bidding issues on one search term.
 This particular client is in a very specialized industry with a very specific product in a very competitive marketplace.
-With them, the ego bidding is driven by the board of directors.
-If one of the board searches on this key term and they aren’t in number 1, I hear about it immediately.
-It doesn’t matter that their cost per conversion could be over $200, or that CPC is over $10.
-As long as they are in position 1, they are happy and they deem PPC successful.
+With them, the ego bidding behavior is driven by the board of directors.
+If a member of the board searches on this particular key term and their ad isn’t in the top spot, I hear about it immediately.
+It doesn’t matter that their cost per conversion could be twice as high as their conversion cost average, or that the cost per click is three or four times higher than the average.
+As long as the ad is in position one, they are happy and they deem paid search successful.